adobe/pdfservices-node-sdk-samples/README.md

 ## Quota Exhaustion

-If you receive ServiceUsageException during the Samples run, it means that trial credentials have exhausted their quota of 5000 pages.
+If you receive ServiceUsageError during the Samples run, it means that trial credentials have exhausted their quota of 5000 pages.
 Please contact [here](https://www.stage.adobe.io/apis/documentcloud/dcsdk31/form.html) to get the paid credentials.

 ## Build with npm